sinanmohd/dwm/README.md

 sudo make clean install
 ```

-If you are using xinitrc. add the following line to your .xinitrc to start dwm using startx
+If you are using xinitrc add the following line to your .xinitrc to start dwm using startx

 ```
 exec dwm